HenrikBach1/ansible-scripts/VSCODE_CONTAINER_ACCESS.md

    - Restart the Docker extension
    - Run `docker ps` to verify the container is actually running

-For more detailed information about container lifecycle and detached commands, see [DETACHED_COMMANDS.md](DETACHED_COMMANDS.md).
+For more detailed information about container lifecycle, detached commands, and troubleshooting, see [CONTAINER_COMMANDS.md](CONTAINER_COMMANDS.md).

 ## Quick Recovery with recreate-ros2-container.sh